 There are so many reasons why this time of year is one of my favorites.
 Everything from the food to music to decorating all has a part in creating the magical feeling of Christmas.
 Since it doesn’t snow in the South Bay we don’t get those “white Christmases” that everyone sings about.
-To be honest, I’d rather not shovel my driveway, but I do like the idea of reading a book by the fire while it snows outside.
+To be honest, I wouldn’t mind shoveling my driveway (I’ve never done it before!), but I do like the idea of reading a book by the fire while it snows outside.
 Come to think of it, I actually do that now – minus the snow part, that is.
-Decorating for Christmas is a tradition my husband and I have be doing since we’ve been married.
-Because we don’t decorate for other holidays throughout the year, we like to go all out for Christmas.
+Because I don’t decorate for other holidays throughout the year, I like to go all out for Christmas.

 Over the years I’ve noticed how expensive decorations have become.
-I have had the same stuff for over five years, and only recently replaced our tree lights.
-Being a young married couple means we have to be smart with our money, and wise on where we splurge.
-Christmas decorations are not where we splurge.
+I have had the same stuff for over five years, and only recently replaced the tree lights.
+Being a young and frugal means I have to be smart with my money, and wise on where I splurge.
+Christmas decorations are not where I splurge.
 So I thought I’d share a few of my tips on decorating for the holidays on a budget.

 Christmas Decorating on a Budget

 ~ If you’re eyeing a really nice ornament, wait until it gets closer to Christmas and you might find it on sale.
 This brings me to my next tip…

 ~ Buy your decorations after the holidays!
 It’s amazing how discounted decorations are after the New Year.
 Two years ago I bought my stocking holders from Pottery Barn for 40% off after Christmas.